 Middle Stage (3 years)

-The middle stage will be from age 11 to 14 years.
+The middle stage will be from ages 11 to 14.
 During the middle stage, students will be expected to develop core academic skills such as reading, writing, and basic language competencies.
 They will also be expected to develop life skills such as teamwork, problem-solving, and critical thinking.

 Secondary Stage (4 years)

-The secondary stage will be from age 14 to 18.
+The secondary stage will be from ages 14 to 18.
 During this stage, students will be expected to complete a core curriculum consisting of English, Mathematics, Science, and Social Studies.

 In addition, they will have the opportunity to choose from a range of electives, including languages, arts, and vocational subjects.
 The secondary stage aims to provide students with the skills and knowledge they need to prepare for further education or enter the workforce.